Posts

 Image

 Ceteris Paribus - keeping all other factors equal or constant.
-Fractal Isolation This entry is to show that fractal demonstrates and shows us that Ceteris Paribus exists in reality, and has connections directly to our understanding of reality - even possibly at the atomic scale.
-Ceteris Paribus is a central assumption behind economic models and analysis - and of course, unbeknown to others, all science itself.
-It assumes, or sets, all other factors equal or constant; this allows us to study the pattern of the object in question.
-Without it, the 'cause' and the 'effect' would not be discernible - or would be confused in the 'chaos'.
-I often explain it to those outside economics that this is our way of achieving a controlled laboratory experiment.
-Alas it is also seen as the weakness of economics, as we don't (really) live in a 'ceteris paribus' world, we live in the chaos.
-I would strongly argue - again - that this is the weakness of all t
+Fractal Isolation This entry shows that fractals demonstrate that Ceteris Paribus exists in reality and has connections directly to our understanding of reality—even possibly at the atomic scale.
+Ceteris Paribus is a central assumption behind economic models and analysis—and, of course, unbeknown to others, all science itself.
+It assumes or sets all other factors equal or constant, allowing us to study the pattern of the object in question.
+Without it, the 'cause' and the 'effect' would not be discernible—or would be confused in the 'chaos'.
+I often explain to those outside economics that this is our way of achieving a controlled laboratory experiment.
+This is also seen as the weakness of economics, as we don't (really) live in a 'ceteris paribus' world; we live in chaos.
+I would strongly argue—again—that this is the weakness of all the 'sciences'.
+We may have theories,

 1.2a Negative Marginal Utility is misattributed